 More often than not, financial planning is about long-term investing.
 However, several immediate demands must be handled.
 People invest for shorter periods because their objective is approaching or they do not want to risk locking their money in for a longer period.
 Short-term investments can last anywhere from seven days to less than a year, and there is no predetermined time limit.
 You can choose from a number of products if you want to invest in the short term.

 These products can be divided into two groups: those that provide fixed income and those that provide market-linked returns.
 Fixed-income investments are available with terms ranging from 7 to 12 months.
 Market-linked products are debt mutual fund schemes with underlying assets that have an average tenure of fewer than 12 months.
-This article will provide you a list of short-term investment options to save tax.
+This article will provide you with a list of short-term investment options to save tax.

 Advantages of the short term investment